-Windows needs your permission to continue
+A program that is not part of Windows needs your permission to start.

-A program needs your permission to continue
+A program with an unknown publisher needs your permission to start.